The Design of Everyday APIs

 Implementing an API is an art.
 It’s the connection between the user and the library itself.
 How can we optimize that connection to make the experience more pleasing?
 What makes a user reach for one library over another?
 What goes into an ergonomic API?

 This talk will first discuss what makes an API good: documentation, simplicity, consistency, completeness, and flexibility.
-We will apply those elements by looking at examples in the wild of good and poorly designed APIs.
-And we’ll discuss what to leverage and how to avoid pitfalls of bad design within Python (when [not] to use metaclasses, subclassing versus composition, decorators, etc).
+We will apply those elements by looking at developing and iterating on our own library.